Cauldron

-A cauldron (or caldron) is a large pot (kettle) for cooking or boiling over an open fire, with a lid and frequently with an arc-shaped hanger and/or integral handles or feet.
-There is a rich history of cauldron lore in religion, mythology, and folklore.
+A cauldron (or a caldron) is a large pot or kettle used for cooking or boiling, typically over an open fire.
+It often features a lid, an arc-shaped hanger, and/or integral handles or feet.

+While largely replaced by modern cooking vessels in the developed world, the cauldron holds a rich history in religion, mythology, and folklore.
+In Western culture, it is most commonly associated with witchcraft.

 Etymology

 The word cauldron is first recorded in Middle English as caudroun (13th century).
 It was borrowed from Norman caudron (Picard caudron, chaudron).
 It represents the phonetical evolution of Vulgar Latin *caldario for Classical Latin caldārium "hot bath", that derives from cal(i)dus "hot".

 The Norman-French word replaces the Old English ċetel (German (Koch)Kessel "cauldron", Dutch (kook)ketel "cauldron"), Middle English chetel.
 The word "kettle" is a borrowing of the Old Norse variant ketill "cauldron".

 History

-Cauldrons can be found from the late Bronze Age period - vast cauldrons with a capacity of 60-70 litres.
+From Latin origin, the term cauldron is derived from caldrius, meaning “hot.”
+This word provided the root meaning for caldarium, a cooking-pot and the Anglo- Norman French cauderon, from which came the Middle English word caldron in the fourteenth century.